 Originally the company planned to return to operations in mid-April.
 That date is now November 1 for cruises from the U.S. and Asia, after multiple extensions were announced.
 Sailings in Australia are cancelled through the rest of 2020 and European cruises through the end of November.

 Cancelled trips are automatically eligible for a 125% cruise credit.
 So if the cruise fare paid was $1,200, then guests receive $1,500.
 Passengers also have the option of a full cash refund.

 Royal Caribbean Cruises, Ltd. is the parent company of Celebrity.
 It shouldn’t be surprising that the cruise line is following a similar path to its sister line.

-Looking at departures on its website, Celebrity has suspended cruises until October 3.
+Looking at departures on its website, Celebrity has suspended cruises through October 31.
 That includes all cruises around the world.

 For most of the trips cancelled during this time frame, Norwegian passengers have the option of either a 125% fare credit (some cruises early in the cancellation period are eligible for 150%) or a full refund.

 Norwegian has also announced it plans to return in a gradual phase-in approach, similar to Carnival.

 Disney Cruise Line: Resume Sailing December 6